-- Could you save money by making the product more efficient?
+Could you save money by making the product more efficient?
 Do any of your products have significant environmental impacts?
-Are any of your products non-compliant with local and international regulations? - Are you under pressure from regulators or non government organisations (NGOs) to change any of your products? - Are any of your products / markets at risk from future regulations or NGO campaigns? - Are you likely to increase sales of one of your products by appealing to environmentally aware consumers?
+Are any of your products non-compliant with local and international regulations?
+Are you under pressure from regulators or non government organisations (NGOs) to change any of your products?
+Are any of your products / markets at risk from future regulations or NGO campaigns?
+Are you likely to increase sales of one of your products by appealing to environmentally aware consumers?
+What are your competitors doing?
+Are you going to lose market share for one of your products if you do nothing?